osrg/ryu-book/en/source/link_aggregation.rst

 Let's put off explaining the source and first execute Ryu's link aggregation application.

-simple_switch_lacp.py provided in Ryu's source tree is an application dedicated to OpenFlow 1.0, therefore, we will create simple_switch_lacp_13.py, which supports OpenFlow 1.3.
 This program is an application to which the link aggregation function has been added to the switching hub of " :ref:`ch_switching_hub`."

 Source name: ``simple_switch_lacp_13.py``